golioth/developer-training/website/docs/zephyr-training/README.md

 * Learn about Zephyr SDK, Zephyr Tree, Devicetree, Kconfig, CMake, etc.
 * Compile and run Hello World; add feature using menuconfig
 * Map an LED in a Devicetree overlay file
-* Blink and LED using Zephyr's timer and thread features
+* Blink an LED using Zephyr's timer and thread features
-* Add Golioth SDK to you an existing project
+* Add Golioth SDK to your existing project

 This section will take about 120 minutes to complete.